There is nothing worse than moving into a new house, only to find that it stinks of stale cigarette smoke from the previous owners.

-Smoking used to be pretty much the norm for most people and for most situations but in recent years it has become more socially unacceptable, reinforced by legislation after legislation, so if you are a smoker yourself, you could do your family a huge favour and smoke outside, not in the house!
+Smoking used to be pretty much the norm for most people when I was growing up in the 1970’s, but in recent years it has become socially unacceptable, reinforced by legislation after legislation, so if you are a smoker yourself, you could do your family a huge favour and smoke outside, not in the house!

-I have to admit, and I may as well admit right from the start that I myself smoke (I know, very bad!), but I stopped smoking indoors and in the car when my wife became pregnant with our daughter Lucie,14 years ago.
+I have to admit, and I may as well admit right from the start that I myself smoke (I know, very bad!), but I stopped smoking indoors, and in the car, when my wife became pregnant with our youngest daughter, 18 years ago.

 (This is NOT a post on how to give up smoking by the way, so don’t go there…)